Clearwater Termite Prevention

 In Need Of An Estimate?

-Now the winter is almost over & for most people the warmer weather, longer daylight hours and the first flowers of spring can’t come quickly enough.
+Now the winter is almost over and for most people the warmer weather, longer daylight hours and the first flowers of spring can’t come quickly enough.
 However, as the weather becomes warmer, you will also start to see a not so pleasant sign that spring has sprung, the invasion of flying termites, or swarmers.

 Is Termite Prevention Worth It?

 Termites are a major problem they can literally damage your home without you even knowing it is happening up until a lot of damage has been done.
 They cause over $5,000,000,000 in damages annually to USA properties, but usually your home owners insurance won’t cover any of it.
-They can chew through the wood beams, flooring and wallpaper of your house undetected, 24/7, & can totally jeopardize the whole structural stability of your house within several years depending on the species that has invaded your house.
+They can chew through the wood beams, flooring and wallpaper of your house undetected, 24/7, and can totally jeopardize the whole structural stability of your house within several years depending on the species that has invaded your house.

 Termite Prevention DIY Suggestions

 There are numerous actions that house owners can take that will help avoid getting a termites infestation in your home.
-Here are 7 of the best termite prevention treatment ideas that you can use to protect your house from a termites swarm:
+Here are 7 of the best termite prevention treatment suggestions that you can use to protect your house from a termites swarm:

 1. Eliminate or decrease wetness around your house

-3. Divert water far from your home
+3. Divert water away from your home

 4. Routinely check the structure of your house for indications of mud tubes

-Get into the habit of routinely inspecting the foundations of your house for any indications of mud tubes or uneven or bubbling wood & paint that sounds hollow when your tap it|tap on it}.
+Get into the habit of routinely inspecting the foundations of your house for any indications of mud tubes or uneven or bubbling paint and wood that sounds hollow when your tap it|tap on it}.
 Termites use the mud tubes as protected highways to reach their food source.

-Ensure that you always have a minimum of an 18-inch gap between & the soil}.
+Ensure that you always have a minimum of an 18-inch gap between any wood portions of your house and the soil}.

 6. Consider scheduling a professional termite inspection annually